gerardfrez/dra-gerry.github.io/santorini.md

 ## Stunning sunset

 My photo of a beautiful sunset and just in time for my fav cruise ship Celebrity X (I did a cruise in Scandinavia & Asia in it and  I will so do a blog soon).
 Santorini is full of outdoor setting clubs which showcase the sunsets and I took this from one of them.
 Every golden hour ie. 8:20pm for this photo,  the sunset is always different every time.
-> TIP: Avoid the popular sunset lookout.
+> TIP: Avoid the popular sunset lookouts.
 Recommendation is to go to a restaurant for a few drinks before the sunset
 ![Octocat](./IMG_5829.jpeg)

 ## White-washed building with blue domes